George Bello: Atlanta United

 On June 17, 2017, Bello, alongside teammates Lagos Kunga and Patrick Okonkwo, was signed by Atlanta United FC to a homegrown player contract which would start in 2018.
-He made his professional debut on March 31, 2018 for Atlanta United 2, the club's reserve team, against Charlotte Independence.
+He made his professional debut on March 31, 2018, for Atlanta United 2, the club's reserve team, against Charlotte Independence.
 He started and played the whole match in a 2–2 draw.

 On September 2, 2018, Bello made his debut for the Atlanta United FC senior side in their Major League Soccer match against D.C.
 United.
-He came on as a 76th minute substitute for Héctor Villalba as Atlanta United FC were defeated 3–1.
+He came on as a 76th-minute substitute for Héctor Villalba as Atlanta United FC were defeated 3–1.
 He scored his first professional goal a month later on October 6 against the New England Revolution.
 He scored his team's opening goal in the 17th minute of a 2–1 Atlanta United FC victory.
 During the 2018 MLS Playoffs, Bello featured for Atlanta United FC twice from the bench but did not play as Atlanta United FC won the 2018 MLS Cup.

 The next season, Bello made his international club debut for Atlanta United FC in the CONCACAF Champions League against Herediano on February 21.
 He started as a left-wide back as Atlanta United FC were defeated 3–1.
 In May 2019, it was confirmed that he would miss two to three months of the season with an injury to his right adductor.
 Returning in August, Bello went on to only play 12 matches with Atlanta United 2 in the USL Championship and none with Atlanta United FC during the 2019 season.

 Arminia Bielefeld

-On January 31, 2022, Bello joined German Bundesliga side Arminia Bielefeld on a four-and-a-half year contract for an undisclosed fee.
+On January 31, 2022, Bello joined German Bundesliga side Arminia Bielefeld on a four-and-a-half-year contract for an undisclosed fee.

+LASK

+On July 14, 2023, Bello signed a contract as a free agent for Austrian Bundesliga side LASK until 2026.

 International career

 Bello has represented the United States at both the under-15 and under-17 level.
 He was part of the under-15 squad that won the Torneo Delle Nazioni in 2017.
 The United States won every match in which he started.
 On October 10, 2019, he was named in the under-17 squad for the FIFA U-17 World Cup.

 In January 2021, Bello was called into the United States national team for their friendly against Trinidad and Tobago.
-He made his debut in the match on January 31, coming on as a 64th minute substitute in the 7–0 victory.
+He made his debut in the match on January 31, coming on as a 64th-minute substitute in the 7–0 victory.
 On July 17, 2021, he was named by head coach Gregg Berhalter into the 23-man squad for the 2021 CONCACAF Gold Cup.
 He started in two matches for the United States as they made it into the final against Mexico.
 Bello was named as a starter for the match and played 65 minutes as the United States won 1–0 after extra-time.